cybercongress/chaingear/README.md

 - *Ownership Title* - To this class belong systems where transaction (e.g. a transfer of money) by itself proves your ownership rights for what you expect to receive..
 Examples: AGS, Neucoin or Ethereum before launch.
 - *Blockchain Share* - These are blockchain securities, e.g. shares, that give you rights to receive dividends: Coinomat.
 That could be shares that promise you tokens in the future: SAFE Network or Synereo.
 Tokens don’t have internal value without counterparty.
 It is a reason why blockchain shares usually bear a counterparty risk.

-For better understanding this classification read cyber•Fund blog post [Do Your Own Reserch](https://blog.cyber.fund/do-your-own-research-with-cyber-fund-d751d65925e0)
+For better understanding this classification read cyber•Fund blog post ["Do Your Own Reserch"](https://blog.cyber.fund/do-your-own-research-with-cyber-fund-d751d65925e0)

 If none of these types do not correspond with a nature of your System, choose our own and leave description at [cyber•Talks Thread](http://cybertalks.org/t/do-your-own-research-with-cyber-fund/347/4)